znck/znck.dev/src/blog/articles/2019-grammarly-in-code/readme.md

 <Tweet id="388621218586578944">No API--yet!
 We'll keep you posted! — @Grammarly</Tweet>

 No API -- yet!
 It's been six years since they first acknowledged that they don't have a public API.
+I don't think developer environments ever make to their priority list.

-"Grammarly API Github" — I hit Google again.
+Hence, "Grammarly API Github" — I hit Google again.

 ![Screenshot of Google search results for query "Grammarly API Github"](./screenshot-google-search-2.png)